spinofsf/SDC-Advanced-lane-detection/README.md

 ![alt text](./writeup_images/dist_road.png)

 ####2.
 Binary thresholding using Gradient and Color tranforms
 A combination of color and gradient thresholds was used to generate the binary image.
-Four different transforms were used to generate the thresholded binary image.
+Four different thresholds were used to generate the thresholded binary image.

-*S-color tranform
+* S-color tranform
-*SobelX gradient
+* SobelX gradient
-*Sobel gradient magnitude
+* Sobel gradient magnitude
-*Sobel gradient direction
+* Sobel gradient direction

-The following thresholds were used based on experimentation.
+The following thresholds were narrowed based on experimentation.

 | Transform               | Threshold     |
 |:-----------------------:|:-------------:|